 Select the finish that best matches your valve key and decor.
-Each of these components are made of zinc die-cast alloy and have a top diameter of 2 1/8 inch.
+Each of these components is made of zinc die-cast alloy and has a top diameter of 2 1/8 inch.
 The 1-inch wide shaft is 2 1/16 inches long.
 These Dante escutcheons fit 1/2 inch valve threads.
 These decorative valve covers are as beautiful as they are functional.
 The Blue Flame Universal escutcheons fit 1/2 inch and 3/4 inch valve threads.

 Escutcheon.
 While this term appears on our website plenty of times, many people have not seen or heard it before and are not sure what it is.
 What's even more confusing, perhaps, is how to pronounce it!
 Let's solve that mystery first: